 - If you are listing Standard Operating Procedure (SOP) as a procedure, make sure it is included with the protocol, and amended as required.

-- Include keywords that describe the animal procedures
+- Include keywords that describe the animal procedures.

 - If a project uses infectious agents be sure you also submit your Biohazard form along with your protocol.

 - All protocols not funded by grants peer reviewed for scientific merit must request peer review from the Associate Dean (Research) of his/her Faculty.
-Two Peer Reviews are required.

 Please Note: If poylclonal antibodies are being produced for you by the McGill Animal Resources Centre you do not require an Animal Use Protocol to cover this procedure.